ZSaltedFish/UFlowChart/README.md

 ## Overview

 **UFlowChart** is a programmable flowchart editor designed for Unity Editor.
-It allows developers to visually build and control structured logic such as behavior trees, AI systems, story flows, and task logic by writing C# scripts to define custom nodes.
+It allows developers to visually build and control structured logic such as behavior trees, story flows, and task logic by writing C# scripts to define custom nodes.

 > Basic knowledge of C# scripting is required to use this editor, as all node logic is implemented through code.